whit-colm/transmission-protonvpn-docker/README.md

 ## Configuration

-### Download Directory

 All downloads go to a single directory specified by `TMSN_TORRENTS_DIR` in `.env`.
 The setup automatically disables Transmission's incomplete directory feature via the `transmission-settings.sh` script, which runs on container startup.

 If you need to customize Transmission settings further, modify `transmission-settings.sh` or edit `/config/settings.json` manually (stop the container first).

-### Network Sharing

-To access downloads from other machines on your network, you can:
-- Use NFS or SMB to share the `TMSN_TORRENTS_DIR` directory
-- Access files directly on the host at the path specified in `.env`

 ## Accessing Downloads from Other Devices

+> [!CAUTION]
+>
+> This assumes everyone on your network is chill.
+It is not very secure and assumes you have the wherewithal to configure your home network securely.

 The setup includes a WebDAV server for easy network file access.
-WebDAV provides a lightweight, browsable file share that works with most operating systems.
+WebDAV provides a lightweight, browseable file share that works with most operating systems.

 ### Connecting from Linux (KDE Dolphin, GNOME Files, etc.)